-Mick Lynch: rail ticket office closure consultation was ‘a sham’
+Mick Lynch: Rail ticket office closure consultation was ‘a sham’

 The consultation into proposals for a widespread closure of railway station ticket offices in England was “a sham”, according to a union boss.

-Mick Lynch, general secretary of the Rail, Maritime and Transport (RMT) union, said the process was designed to ensure the plans are implemented despite strong opposition.
+Mick Lynch, general secretary of the Rail, Maritime and Transport (RMT) union, claimed the process was designed to ensure the plans are implemented despite strong opposition.

 More than 680,000 responses were submitted to the consultation, which ended on September 1.